ValdiviaDev/RTS-balancing-research/docs/README.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/e31OSVZF77w" frameborder="0" allowfullscreen></iframe>

-////////////////////////////////////////

-You can also find some more calculations about unit costs, taking in account more abstract unit parameters like speed and range in this [thread](http://zero-k.info/Forum/Thread/22670?page=1) of this [Zero-K forum](http://zero-k.info/Forum/).
-Calculations and graphics made by the user of the forum named "Brackman".
+***You can find an extensive explanation on the first part of this section, on how intransitive mechanics work and how to apply them to RTS and other types of games [here](https://gamebalanceconcepts.wordpress.com/2010/09/01/level-9-intransitive-mechanics/).***

 # Technology trees and build order